UF Volleyball Active Ankle Challenge Reduced to One Match - ESPN 98.1 FM - 850 AM WRUF

 Florida Vs. Michigan State

-The Florida Gators are now ranked No. 2 in the AVCA Coaches Poll.
-The Gators are coming back from playing in the SEC-ACC Challenge in Puerto Rico where they won both games against NC State and No. 16 North Carolina.
-This has made Florida the first team in the nation to have three wins over top 20 opponents.
+The Florida Gators rank No. 2 in the AVCA Coaches Poll.
+The Gators are coming back from playing in the SEC-ACC Challenge in Puerto Rico, where they won both games against NC State and No. 16 North Carolina.
+This has made Florida the first volleyball team in the nation to have three wins over top 20 opponents.

 Senior middle back Rhamat Alhassan says beating No. 1 Texas and No. 5 Nebraska in the first tournament of the season has helped them start off strong.

 Meanwhile, Michigan State is coming off of three wins over San Diego State, Marshall, and Texas A&M-Corpus.
-They are now ranked at No. 21 in the AVCA Coaches Poll.
+Michigan State ranks in at No. 21 in the AVCA Coaches Poll.
 Alhassan says practice is going to prepare them for this match.

 Up Next

 After this weekend, the Gators will host in-state rivals FSU.
-The Seminoles are ranked No. 20 and the match is set to start at 6 P.M.
+The match between Florida and 20th-ranked FSU will start at 6 P.M next Tuesday.